-For more than two years the MOPITT piezoelectric accelerometers have recorded satellite outliers by showing short, high intensity signals well correlated with the highenergy radiation environment.
-Analysis of these anomalous accelerometer signals shows a direct correlation of the DSE daily rate with solar activity, a Day/Night asymmetry caused probably by interaction of trapped particles with the neutral atmosphere, and a direct correlation with high intensity solar proton events (SPEs).
-The high energy particles - the source of anomalous accelerometer signals- are localized mainly in SAA region, but the polar regions, particularly the southern pole, are also regions of higher risk for satellites mainly during intense SPEs.
+Analysis of these anomalous accelerometer signals shows a direct correlation of the DSE daily rate with solar activity, a Day/Night asymmetry caused probably by interaction of trapped particles with the neutral atmosphere, and a direct correlation with high-intensity SPEs.
+The high-energy particles-the source of anomalous accelerometer signals-are localized mainly in SAA region, but the polar regions, particularly the southern pole, are also regions of higher risk for satellites mainly during intense SPEs.

-We have also found: 1) A direct correlation of the particle population responsible for DSEs in the piezoelectric accelerometer with solar activity as expressed by the F10.7 Solar Radio Flux but not by the SSN.
-2) The second sub-maximum of Solar Cycle SC23 is characterized by injection of more high-energy particles mainly via the poles, and a good proxy of Solar activity for this purpose is the F10.7 index.
+We have also found that at least during the Solar maximum, there is a correlation of the particle population responsible for DSEs in the piezoelectric accelerometer with solar activity and this is expressed better by the F10.7 Solar Radio flux than the SSN.
+During the second sub-maximum of SC#23, the fraction of events over the poles relative to the SAA region increases, which means that it is probable that there are more highenergy particles of non-trapped origin in this time interval, and a good proxy for tracking this phenomenon is the F10.7 index.